squaresLab/GzScenic/README.md

 directory should include a `model.sdf` file that describes this custom model, and all necessary mesh files if the exist.
 In the later case, GzScenic will download the model from the `url` specified in the YAML file.
-3. NO\_MODEL: these models describe objects that are described in the scenario, but should not be included in the final worl model.
+3. MISSION\_ONLY: these models describe objects that are described in the scenario, but should not be included in the final worl model.
 For example, using the scenario you can specify waypoints that are of interest to you.
 However, waypoints cannot be described in the world model.
 Instead, GzScenic outputs a list of the position and heading information of the objects with no models.
-Since GzScenic cannot automatically learn information about the size of these NO\_MODEL object, it expects `length` and `width` of the model to be provided in the YAML file.
+Since GzScenic cannot automatically learn information about the size of these MISSION\_ONLY object, it expects `length` and `width` of the model to be provided in the YAML file.

 There are a number of optional information you can provide for each model: